ayeoper8/qualys-etl-powerbi/README.md

 A daily ETL pipeline running on a Proxmox LXC container that:

+1. Fetches Qualys API credentials from Azure Key Vault at runtime
-1. Authenticates with the Qualys API
+2. Authenticates with the Qualys API
-2. Pulls VM detection data across the full asset estate
+3. Pulls VM detection data across the full asset estate
-3. Classifies assets into groups (Servers, Endpoints, Vessels, Network, Hypervisor)
+4. Classifies assets into groups (Servers, Endpoints, Vessels, Network, Hypervisor)
-4. Writes clean CSV datasets with a 180-day rolling window
+5. Writes clean CSV datasets with a 180-day rolling window
-5. Enriches vulnerability data with titles and CVSS scores from the Qualys KnowledgeBase
+6. Enriches vulnerability data with titles and CVSS scores from the Qualys KnowledgeBase
-6. Uploads to Azure Blob Storage for Power BI consumption
+7. Uploads to Azure Blob Storage for Power BI consumption

 ## Architecture